-Building digital credentials is easy using our intuitive platform.
-Simply enter the details and upload an image of your choice or work with our team to create a compelling award recognition programme.
+Building digital badges is easy using our intuitive platform.
+Simply enter the details and upload an image of your choice to create an engaging reward for pupils.

 Whether you are a small primary school, a large MAT or a training provider, issuing badges individually or in bulk is simple.
-Our powerful integration tools can also automate this process.
+Soon this will be an automated process thanks to powerful integration tools.

-Pupils store credentials in their own secure digital backpack.
+Pupils store badges in their own secure digital backpack.
 These can be easily verified and then shared.
 Digital badges can sit alongside traditional qualifications and accreditations.

 Create a paperless certification process whilst increasing student engagement.